 People with the ISFP personality are extremely principled.
 They do not easily sacrifice any of their firmly held principles and have disdain for people who cheat, lie, or are hypocritical in their actions.
 However, since they are very conflict averse, they will generally just stop associating with people whom they deem to not be trustworthy as opposed to directly confronting them.
 This can cause conflict to develop in their friendships, romantic partnerships, and work relationships.

 ISFPs like to follow their own path and use their instincts to determine what they believe to be right and wrong in the world.
 This makes them unlikely to conform to established traditions and “group think.”
-However, they don’t behave like this because they want to gain attention or to stand out for the sake of it; instead, it has more to do with believing that every person is unique and will have their own way of finding their way in life.
+However, they don’t behave like this because they want for attention or to stand out for the sake of it; instead, it has more to do with believing that every person is unique and will have their own way of finding their way in life.

 Unpredictable and indecisive